VeritasTrial/ac215_VeritasTrial/deploy/README.md

 # Deploy

-Make sure you have `veritas-trial-deployment.json` and `veritas-trial-service.json` under the `/secrets/` directory if you will deploy manually.
+The deployment commands are automated with GitHub Actions.
+It is preffered to trigger the corresponding workflow instead of running the command manually.
+The following are only for demonstration purposes.
+Make sure you have `veritas-trial-deployment.json` and `veritas-trial-service.json` under the `/secrets/` directory if you are deploying manually.
 Now enter this directory, then build and run the container:

 ```bash
 make build